 Dr. Heller’s Therapeutic Approach

-I consider each client to be a unique individual, and therefore, I approach each therapy, assessment, or consultation case differently.
+I consider each client to be a unique individual, and therefore, my therapeutic approach to each therapy, assessment, or consultation case varies.
 I work from an integrative theoretical orientation, and employ strategies from psychodynamic, cognitive behavioral, family systems, and other theories to meet the needs of each client.

 On the Fence About Going to Therapy?

 Choosing to begin therapy is a personal choice, and one should enter treatment with an open mind as well as ideas of what they wish to obtain from treatment.
 I always tell clients during the first session that I want them to get everything out of their treatment experience that they want.
-Thus, I encourage frequent feedback about their thoughts on the treatment process.
+Thus, my therapeutic approach encourages frequent feedback on the treatment process.
 For example, if clients feel that they are not going into enough depth about issues, are being pushed too much to open up about sensitive topics, not receiving enough practical suggestions, or have other concerns, I encourage them to discuss the issue with me so we can work collaboratively on making treatment more conducive to their individual needs.

 As part of any new therapeutic relationship, I always explore previous therapy experiences and encourage clients to discuss what they have liked and valued in previous experiences as well as what they have disliked.
 This provides valuable information that can make therapy more effective.
 Therefore, I would encourage anyone starting therapy to be open with their therapist about what they are looking for and make sure that the therapist is receptive to their needs and able to provide the kind of treatment desired.